ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveRightControllerBatteryChargeStatus

-Retrieves the active RightController Detail Battery Charge status that the TrackedAlias is using.
+Retrieves the active Right Controller Detail Battery Charge status that the TrackedAlias is using.

 ##### Declaration